willkg/crashstats-tools/README.rst

 helpful.
 If you have any problems, please write up an issue in the issue tracker and I'll get to it when I'm able.

+If you use this, like it, appreciate it, or have any positive feeling, please give it a GitHub star.
+That helps me:

+1. have a proxy for knowing whether it's being used
+2. prioritize my time working on this project
+3. have a proxy for a list of users in case I have questions and need to ask advise

 Tools
 =====